-Skydiving option available in this region include a walk for a while where you get to take in the beautiful nature and take photographs before the big moment.
+Skydiving and Paragliding option available in this region include a walk for a while where you get to take in the beautiful nature and take photographs before the big moment.

-The actual event is a fall from 11000-13000 feet from a helicopter with the mountains at the back and the valley below.
+The actual event is a fall from 11000-13000 feet from a helicopter or top of t he hill, with the mountains at the back and the valley below.

 In this adventure, you will get a bird-like experience.
 Witness the Pokhara valley from the sky, what a bliss!

 Nepal is considered to be one of the most perfect adventure spots for mountain bikers, with its diverse geography and difficult terrain.

 There are various bike trails in various cities that provide you the opportunity to ride along the highest peaks and through valleys exploring trails that have never been trodden on before.